Feature #18776

 On the left is the machine code in our branch, on the right is the machine code for master.
 It looks like the machine code on our branch is spilling data to the stack and we think this is why there's a speed difference.
 We can work on changing the C code to get more efficient machine code.

-Updated by maximecb (Maxime Chevalier-Boisvert) about 2 years ago
+Updated by maximecb (Maxime Chevalier-Boisvert) over 2 years ago

 It's unfortunate that there are spills there and there might be ways to reduce that by reorganizing the code a bit, but I would expect the performance impact of the spills to be relatively small, because in practice in most kinds of software, there are many times more ivar reads than ivar writes, and those spills are a drop in the bucket.